 Sunset Spot Bukit Karang Gunung Kidul

 Prepare some energy to climb the large rock by the east of Indrayanti Beach.
-With the cheap entrance of Rp2000, visitors can enter Bukit Karang Gunung Kidul.
-This cliff serves as a viewpoint to Indrayanti Beach.
+With the cheap entrance of Rp2.000, visitors can enter Bukit Karang Gunung Kidul.
+This cliff serves as a viewpoint of Indrayanti Beach.

-Enjoy a soothing sea breeze and the occasional seagulls making nests at trees here.
-When the dusk arrives, Bukit Karang is the best place to view Indrayanti Beach’s dramatic sunset.
+Enjoy a soothing sea breeze and the occasional seagulls making nests in trees here.
+When dusk arrives, Bukit Karang is the best place to view Indrayanti Beach’s dramatic sunset.

 Jet Ski Rental

 Swimming prohibited doesn’t mean visitors can’t venture further into the ocean.
-There is a jet ski rental manage by locals.
+There is a jet ski rental managed by locals.
 Rent one at Rp250.000 for 15 minutes.
-The price is expensive but it matches with the luxury.
-Put on that sunglasses and ride into the ocean with style feeling like James Bond.
+The price is expensive but it matches the luxury.
+Put on that sunglasses and ride into the ocean with a style feeling like James Bond.

 Indrayanti Neighboring Beaches

 Alongside this, there are plenty of beaches within walking distance from Indrayanti beach.
 Tenggole Beach is hidden just behind Bukit Karang Gunung Kidul.
 Think of a private beach, Tenggole Beach is the one.
 It is smaller and far less crowded than Indrayanti, but with no less beautiful landscape.

 Move the mat and sunbathe here instead for a more tranquil beach experience.
 Sundak Beach is located in the west of Indrayanti beach.
 The most interesting feature of this beach is that visitors can find marine creatures near its shores.
 Hunt for jellyfish, starfish, and small fishes on the bank of the beach.